FriendsOfCake/crud/docs/listeners/jsonapi.rst

     return $this->Crud->execute();
   }

-Assuming a succesful find the listener would produce the following JSON API response including all associated data:
+Assuming a successful find the listener would produce the following JSON API response including all associated data:

 .. code-block:: json